 \subsection{\texorpdfstring{Pairwise Wilcoxon plus p-value adjustment procedures }{Pairwise Wilcoxon plus p-value adjustment procedures }}

 }

-\citet{benavoli2016should} discuss that comparison procedures based on mean ranks have a problem: if the comparison of the algorithms A, B, C, D, and E yield that the differences between A and B are significant, changing the other algorithms to say F, G, and H may result in a non-significant difference between A and B. That is, the result of the comparison of two algorithms depend on the other ones being compared.
-They suggest using a pairwise Wilcoxon signed rank test between the metrics obtained by each algorithms for all data sets, followed by an appropriate multiple comparisons adjustment procedure.
-This procedure is also suggested by \citet{STAPOR2021107219}.
+\citet{benavoli2016should} highlights a problem with comparison procedures based on mean ranks, that the results of the comparison between two algorithms can be dependent on the other algorithms being compared.
+To address this issue, they suggest using a pairwise Wilcoxon signed rank test between the measures obtained by each algorithm for all data sets, followed by an appropriate multiple comparisons adjustment procedure.
+This approach is also suggested by \citet{STAPOR2021107219}.

-Of relevance for this paper is that this approach will not create an aggregated ranking based on the mean rank of each algorithm across the data sets, but an aggregated ranking based on the median measure of each algorithm across the data sets.
+This procedure computes the aggregated ranking based on the median measure of each algorithm across the data sets.
 Of course, such procedure require comparable metrics.
-The distinction between comparing against a control and all pairwise comparison is trivially implemented in this approach.

-Before we advance to Bayesian approaches, let us discuss the issues regarding missing data in the frequentist approaches discussed so far - the cases where an algorithm did not run for some data set.
+Before we advance, let us discuss the issues regarding missing data in the frequentist approaches discussed so far - the cases where an algorithm did not run for some data set.
 The problem is that there is no standard way of dealing with the missing data.
 For mean rank approaches such as Demsar's procedure one could not compute the rank for the algorithm that did not run for a particular data set, and not use this missing rank when computing the mean rank, but that would imply that not running on a data set would attribute to that algorithm its mean rank.
 This is possible but it is not standard.
 For example \citet{fernandez2014we} did something similar but that procedure was criticised by \citet{wainberg2016random} as adding a positive bias to the algorithm that did not run on the data set.
 One could do the same for the pairwise Wilcoxon tests, but again that would mean that an algorithm that did not run on a data set receives its median measure for that data set.
 We do not have an opinion on whether this is the correct thing to do, or if one should assign to the algorithm the worst rank; the problem is that there is no agreed upon way of dealing with missing data for frequentist tests.

 \hypertarget{bayesian-pairwise-signed-rank-test}{